olegabu/go-mimblewimble/README.md

 ## Demo consensus node and two online wallets

-This demonstrates creation of Mimblewimble transactions by sender's and receiver's wallets connected to a consensus network of one Tendermint node with a built in ABCI application that validates transactions.
+This demonstrates creation of Mimblewimble transactions by sender's and receiver's wallets connected to a consensus network of one Tendermint node that validates transactions.

 If running for the first time generate Tendermint keys.
 ```bash
 mw tendermint init
 ```
-Clean up: reset wallet and ledger (Tendermint) databases.
+Clean up: delete wallets and reset Tendermint ledger.
 ```bash
 mw tendermint unsafe_reset_all && rm -rf ~/.mw*
 ```
-Start Tendermint consensus node with Mimblewimble ABCI application.
+Start Tendermint consensus node with a built in Mimblewimble ABCI application.
 ```bash
 mw node
 ```